Coping with Social Distancing and COVID-19

 Over the past week, there has been a dramatic drop off of cases in China.
 The country’s strict quarantine measures seemed to have paid off.

-5) The first stage of a clinical trial for an experimental vaccine occurred on Monday.
+5) The first stage of a clinical trial for an experimental vaccine occurred last Monday.

 If the vaccine appears safe, then the FDA will have to grant permission to move ahead to the next phase of testing, which will include a much larger number of participants.